awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 + `aws:RequestTag`/*tag\-key*
 + `aws:TagKeys`

-The following policy statement allows you to open a tunnel the thing if the thing belongs to a thing group with a name that starts with `TestGroup` and the configured destination service on the tunnel is SSH\.
+The following policy statement allows you to open a tunnel to the thing if the thing belongs to a thing group with a name that starts with `TestGroup` and the configured destination service on the tunnel is SSH\.

 ```
 {